 Firepot not lighting

-One end of the igniter should be visible inside the fire pot so you can check whether it’s glowing to see if it’s working; although reaching this igniter under the pan, grates, and heat diffuser requires some effort.
-If the igniter is working properly, the third possibility is that the fan responsible for delivering oxygen to the fire is malfunctioning.
+One end of the igniter should be visible inside the fire pot so you can check whether it’s glowing to see if it’s working, although reaching this igniter under the pan, grates, and heat diffuser requires some effort.
+If the igniter works properly, the third possibility is that the fan responsible for delivering oxygen to the fire is malfunctioning.

 An extensive buildup of ash, which requires regular cleaning, could also cause the fire not to start.

-Solution: Whether it’s the igniter or the fan that’s broken, you’ll have to fix them both if you can.
+Solution: Whether it’s the igniter or the broken fan, you’ll have to fix them if you can.
 If not, you can replace them with higher-quality stainless steel parts that will last considerably longer.

 Sometimes you’ll have problems turning on the grill, a common yet basic and straightforward problem.
 The Traeger Grill, unlike other charcoal or gas grills, requires electricity to run.
-Electricity is required for vital parts like the induction fan and auger motor to work and allow you to use your BBQ to its maximum potential.
+Electricity is required for vital parts like the induction fan and auger motor to work, allowing you to use your BBQ to its maximum potential.

-But a tripped GFCI, a blown fuse, or just a defective power outlet can cause the grill not to turn on.
+But a tripped GFCI, a blown a fuse, or a defective power outlet can cause the grill not to turn on.

-Solution: The only method to solve this issue is to repair or replace the specific component causing the problem.
+Solution: The only solution to this issue is to repair or replace the specific component causing the problem.

 Another common problem is the induction fan not working, which is linked to many other areas and impacts the performance of other components.
 There are three reasons why the fan may be turned off or not working.
-To begin with, it’s possible that the fan is in perfect working order and that a foreign object is preventing the fan from spinning freely.
+To begin with, it’s possible that the fan is in perfect working order and that a foreign object prevents it from spinning freely.

-Finally, if you haven’t used the grill in a while or it has been left out in the cold, this can happen.
+Finally, this can happen if you haven’t used the grill in a while or it has been left out in the cold.
 The grease on the shaft may have clung to the fan, preventing it from moving.

 Solution: As you may have guessed, the induction fan is an important part of the grill.
-You won’t be able to do anything with your grill if for any reason the induction fan doesn’t work.
+You won’t be able to do anything with your grill if the induction fan doesn’t work for any reason.
 As a result, if the fan isn’t spinning because of an obstruction, you can remove it manually, and the fan should start working.

 If the problem is with the electricity, you should inspect the wires for any loose connections.
-Otherwise, the issue may be with the controller, which you may either repair or replace.
-Aside from that, if the fan is clogged with grease, a few manual spins should loosen it up and get it functioning normally in no time.
+Otherwise, the issue may be with the controller, which you may repair or replace.
+Aside from that, if the fan is clogged with grease, a few manual spins should loosen it up and function normally in no time.